gbeine/prosody-modules/mod_log_ringbuffer/README.markdown

     old data will be overwritten by new data.

 `filename`
 :   The name of the file to dump logs to when triggered.

-The filename may
+`filename_template`
+:   This parameter may optionally be specified instead of `filename.
+It
-    contain a number of variables, described below.
+    may contain a number of variables, described below.
 Defaults to `"{paths.data}/ringbuffer-logs-{pid}-{count}.log"`.

 Only one of the following triggers may be specified: